bhasshaw/react-capstone-client/README.md

 ## What is DogDates? ##

-An application that allows dog owners to find and schedule dog play dates at local parks.
+An application that allows dog owners in the Portland Oregon area to find and schedule dog play dates at local parks.

 ## Technology Used ##